2025 Full Conference Programme

 Infrastructure:

-Malcolm Johns, CEO Genesis
+Malcolm Johns, CEO, Genesis

 Infrastructure is an enabler of wider growth in the economy.
 How can we get better value for our capital spending both in terms of focussing on the best opportunities and securing more efficiency from our spend.
 How can infrastructure be financed given constraints on both local and central government balance sheets?
 Can we secure bi-partisan support for an infrastructure pipeline to provide more certainty to the market going forward?